Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 Open appshell.xcodeproj in XCode and build the "Brackets" target.

 ####Building from the command line
 Open a Terminal window at the `brackets-shell` directory and run `grunt build`.
+(You will still need XCode installed, however).

 ####Running
 The build output is located at `xcodebuild/Release/Brackets.app` (release build) or  `xcodebuild/Debug/Brackets.app` (debug build).